Onomastic survey in Eurasia

 Reutov – OE. reotan "cry, complain".

-Place names cannot be not always connected directly with other data, and then the question of staying of an ethnic group on a certain territory is solved by comparison with reliable data on neighboring territories.
-For example, the Baltic place names in the basin of Pripyat, Desna, and Seym clearly indicate that sometimes this territory was inhabited by the Balts.
+Place names can be connected directly with other data not always, and then the question of staying of an ethnic group on a certain territory is solved by comparison with reliable data on neighboring territories.
+For example, the Baltic place names in the Pripyat, Desna, and Seym basins indicate the inhabitation of this territory by the Balts at any time.
 V Toporov and the O. Trubachiov consider such names of the Vessia, Kovna, Luniya, Mazha, Morozha, Mytvitsa, Narovla, Nacha, Nertka, Osvitsa, Tremlia, Tsna, Shacha Rivers and many others as Baltic ones.
 Perhaps some of these names have Slavic origin, but in the mass, these names do not look Slavic.
 Other data about the presence of the Balts in these places are absent, but we know that the Urheimat of the Baltic was in another place and took a much smaller area.
-On the other hand, there are linguistic data about the contact of the Baltic with the Thracians, the place, and the time of their settlements are known to us.
-Thus, we can confidently say about the migration of the Balts to the basin of the Pripyat and its chronological framework.
+On the other hand, linguistic data about the contact of the Baltic with the Thracians could have taken place in the Danube basin.
+Thus, we can confidently say about the migration of the Balts to the Pripyat basin and its chronological framework.
 The boundary of the Baltic and Finno-Ugric place names quite clearly delineates the boundaries of settlements of the Finno-Ugric peoples in the west of their territory before the Slavic expansion:

 Often, people have moved to new lands giving the same name to geographical objects, that they are accustomed to in the old places.
-This is manifested particularly clearly in the comparison of modern Czech and Slovak names of settlements with place names on the Urheimat of the Czechs and Slovaks.
+This is manifested particularly clearly when comparing modern Czech and Slovak names of settlements with place names on the Urheimat of the Czechs and Slovaks.
 Much to a lesser extent, this phenomenon refers to the names of rivers.
-As an example, for the time being only the names of the Morava rivers in Bohemia and Moravia in Volyn and the names of the Uzh rovers on the ancestral homeland of the Slovaks and on the eastern border of their present territory can be cited.
+Only the names of the Morava rivers in Bohemia and the Moravia River in Volyn, and the names of the Uzh rivers on the ancestral homeland of the Slovaks and the eastern border of their present territory can be cited.

 However, despite the efforts made, no convincing parallels were found between Slavic toponymy in the Balkans and in the historical ancestral homeland of the southern Slavs in the basins of the left tributaries of the Dnieper River.
 Contrary to expectations, in an article with a promising title, only one hydronymic parallel of Ukraine and Yugoslavia was given in its various versions – Pinya, Pinch, Penya, Pina, Pena, etc. (ZHELEZNYAK I.M.
 1976: 39-49).
 In one of his works, J. Zaimov examines the etymology of about 9,000 units of Balkan toponymy but does not provide parallels for them from the territories of southern Slavic settlements in their ancestral homeland (ZAIMOV JORDAN, 1967).
 Attempts to find something similar on the map of the Dnieper basin brought very scanty results.
-Several parallel place names of the same root were found, but they all had a different form of creation, so we can assume that these are just random coincidences: Babynino – Babino, Banichi – Banichan, Zhigayevo – Zhigantsy, Zhiglyantsy, Kokorevka – Kokorensky dol, Kokortsi, Kursk – Kuryani, Lyubazh – Lyubanci, Meshchovsk – Meshchan, Rzhanitsa – Rzhanichany, Rzhanik, Rzhenitsa, Selechnya – Selchani, Selce, Star – Staren. arise in different months max Slavic settlements independently of one another.
-The roots of most of these toponyms are quite common, so similar names could arise in different places of Slavic settlements independently of one another.
+Several parallel place names of the same root were found, they all had a different form of creation, so we can assume that these are just random coincidences: Babynino – Babino, Banichi – Banichan, Zhigayevo – Zhigantsy, Zhiglyantsy, Kokorevka – Kokorensky dol, Kokortsi, Kursk – Kuryani, Lyubazh – Lyubanci, Meshchovsk – Meshchan, Rzhanitsa – Rzhanichany, Rzhanik, Rzhenitsa, Selechnya – Selchani, Selce, Star – Staren.
+The roots of most of these toponyms are quite common, thus similar names could arise in different places of Slavic settlements independently of one another.

-Investigating the names of large (longer than 100 km) and middle (50–100 km long) Balkan rivers, Georgiev came to the conclusion that out of the 27 large 16 or 19 have names of Thracian origin, 2 or 6 are Slavic.
-Out of 58 middle rivers, 33 have Slavic names, 13 – Turkish, and 9 – Thracian (GEORGIAN VLADIMIR, 1960: 65).
-These results seem to confirm the widespread view that large rivers rarely change their name when a territory is being populated by newcomers, while smaller rivers receive mostly new names.
-However, the study of hydronyms in Eastern Europe has shown that there is no definite pattern in the preservation of the names of large and small rivers.
+Investigating the names of large (longer than 100 km) and middle (50–100 km long) Balkan rivers, Georgiev concluded that out of the 27 large 16 or 19 have names of Thracian origin, 2 or 6 are Slavic.
+Among 58 middle rivers, 33 have Slavic names, 13 – Turkish, and 9 – Thracian (GEORGIAN VLADIMIR, 1960: 65).
+As if these results confirm the widespread view that the names of big rivers are changed by newcomers rarely, while small rivers receive new names often.
+However, the study of hydronyms in Eastern Europe has shown no definite pattern in preserving the names of large and small rivers.
 There are small rivers whose names go back thousands of years (for example, the Tarapunka River, rt of the Lyutenka, lt of the Pslo, lt of the Dnieper) and there are big rivers whose names have changed many times (Dnieper, Don, Dniester).

-The fact of practical absence of toponymic coincidences between the Balkans and the ancestral home of the southern Slavs in the Desna and Diet basins suggests that they cannot be found in large numbers in any territories, even if they are inhabited by Slavs.
-In this case, the significance of the existing coincidences in the toponymy of the Czechia and Volyn, Slovakia, and the interfluve of the Slucha and Teterev rivers, however, an explanation should be sought for the absence of such a phenomenon among the southern Slavs.
+The practical absence of toponymic matches between the Balkans and the ancestral home of the Southern Slavs suggests they cannot be found enough in any territories inhabited by the same Slavic people but at different times.
+In this case, the significance of the existence matches in the place names of the Czechia and Volyn, Slovakia and the interfluve of the Slucha and Teterev rivers, however, an explanation should be sought for the absence of such a phenomenon among the southern Slavs.
 There may be several reasons.
 The first – the migration of the Slavs to the Balkans continued for several generations.
-This is a long period of time therefore children could forget the names of the ancestral settlements and the rivers closest to them.
+This is a long period therefore children could forget the names of the ancestral settlements and the rivers closest to them.
 The second is that in the new lands, the Slavs settled in the already existing settlements.
 Third, in the old ancestral homeland, they either did not have permanent settlements, or these settlements had no names.
 The latter reason is at first glance absurd in the light of the existence of earlier Germanic toponymy.
-The second reason can be discarded because there are a lot of Slavic names in the Balkans and some of them undoubtedly originate from the times of the first settlers, although they have no analogs in the Dnieper region.
-Taking into account the large distance from the ancestral homeland of the southern Slavs to the Balkans, we can confidently say that their relocation there lasted several generations.
-During this resettlement, the Slavs could have been left for a long time in Transnistria, in the Carpathians, but eventually, they ended up in the Balkans.
+The second reason can be discarded because there are a lot of Slavic names in the Balkans and some of them undoubtedly originate from the times of the first settlers, as if they have no analogs in the Dnieper region.
+Knowing the large distance from the ancestral homeland of the Southern Slavs to the Balkans, we can confidently say that their relocation there lasted several generations.
+During this resettlement, the Slavs could have been left for a long time in Transnistria, Carpathians, but eventually, they ended up in the Balkans.
 On the contrary, the resettlement of the Czechs and Slovaks should have been short-lived – at least for the life of one generation.
-Obviously the same can be said about the relocation of the Poles.
+The same can be said about the relocation of the Poles.
 It is even possible that their invasion beyond the Vistula led to the relocation of the Goths to the Black Sea.

-After becoming acquainted with the published works on the toponymy of Eastern Europe, the idea arises that hydronyms are an older and more stable layer in the total volume of toponymy but place names belong to historical times.
+After becoming acquainted with the published works on the toponymy of Eastern Europe, the idea arises that hydronyms are an older and more stable layer in the total volume of toponymy but the oeconyms belong to historical times.
 However, it turned out that this was not the case – at first glance, unpromising studies presented us with big surprises.
-Traces of their stay left on their ancestral lands by Germanic tribes.
-In addition, toponymy gives us the opportunity also to trace the migration routes of tribes of different ethnicity.
+The traces of their stay on their ancestral lands were left by Germanic tribes namely in the oeconyms.
+In addition, the oeconyms provide an opportunity to trace the migration routes of tribes of different ethnicities.

-Of all the results of these studies, localization of the Turkic Urheimat in Eastern Europe excites special aversion and, in particular, the stay of the Proto-Bulgars in the Western Ukraine, and their correlation with the Scythians.
-But, as it was already shown, a lot of the place names of Ukraine can be etymologized by means of the Chuvash language, though the vast majority of them do not contain any relation to natural and geographical features, which could be reflected in the proposed common names.
+The toponymy confirms the localization of the The second Turkic Urheimat in Eastern Europe and the stay of the Proto-Bulgars in the Western Ukraine, and their correlation with the Scythians.
+In general, a lot of the place names of Ukraine can be etymologized using the Chuvash language, however, the vast majority of them don't contain relation to natural and geographical features, which could be reflected in the proposed common names.
 In such circumstances, when random phonetic coincidence in the whole set of the alleged Scythian place names cannot be eliminated, statistics help substantively.
-The concentration of etymologized names by means of Chuvash in certain areas helps to determine the primary habitat of the ancient Scythians and ways to the later migration.
+The concentration of etymologized names using Chuvash in certain areas helps to determine the primary habitat of the ancient Scythians and ways to the later migration.
 Herewith, place names located in isolation may be regarded as random.
-In order to avoid, if possible, the influence of the subjective factor, while etymologizing place names, their territorial affiliation remained unknown.
-Already while the first attempt whole about 350 place names was etymologized on the territory of Ukraine by means of the Chuvash language.
-Then they were divided into regions and it was found that most portion of them are located in the Lviv Region, that is 60.
-This is more than half of all place names of the Lviv region taken for analysis, despite the fact that more than a quarter of them are not etymologized at all.
-Cherkasy Region comes next- 38, Vinnytsia – 32, Khmelnytsky – 32, Ternopil – 24, Poltava – 24, Zhytomyr – 17, Ivano-Frankivsk -15.
-Thus, the assumption about the location of the primary habitat of the ancient Scythians to the south of Volhynia was confirmed by statistical data.
-In the course of further work, additional toponyms of Bulgarish origin were repeatedly accidentally discovered but mostly in the same areas and the above number does not correspond to reality, although in general reflects the relative distribution of place names.
+To avoid, if possible, the influence of the subjective factor, their territorial affiliation remained unknown while etymologizing the whole list of "dark" place names of Ukraine.
+Already at the first attempt at their etymologization, it turned out that 334 place names could be interpreted using the Chuvash language (STETSYUK VALENTYN.
+2002, 15).
+Then they were divided into regions and it turned out that most of them are located in the Lviv region, that is, 60.
+This is more than half of all toponyms of the Lviv region taken for analysis when more than half a quarter of them cannot be etymologized at all.
+The next places are Cherkasy region – 38, Vinnytsia – 32, Khmelnitsky – 32, Ternopil – 24, Poltava – 24, Zhytomyr – 17, Ivano-Frankivsk -15.
+Thus, the assumption about the location of the main habitat of the ancient Scythians south of Volyn was confirmed by statistical data.
+In the course of further study, additional place names of Bulgarish origin were repeatedly discovered by chance and mainly in the same areas, thus the given above numbers do not correspond to reality, although in general, it reflects the relative distribution of toponyms.

-When analyzing the got toponymies, it turned out that some of the names have correspondences not only throughout Ukraine but also in Germany, the Baltic States, and southern Scandinavia in the territory of the distribution of the Corded Ware culture, the creators of which were ancient Turks.
+When analyzing the Turkis (Bulgarish) place names, it turned out that some of the names have matches not only throughout Ukraine but also in Germany, the Baltic States, and southern Scandinavia in the territory of the distribution of the Corded Ware culture, which creators were ancient Turks.
 There was no intention to make such searches since this culture existed five thousand years ago and there was not even a thought that the names of settlements could remain so long after repeated changes in a multilingual population.
 However, random finds led to targeted searches and they gave rich material.
-In general, at present, in Continental Europe, about 950 toponyms of alleged Bulgarian origin have been identified.
+In general, in Continental Europe, more than one thousand place names of alleged Bulgarish origin have been identified.

-Despite the fact that the distribution of place names between administrative units gives us a certain idea of their concentration, the presence of toponyms of different origin in the same region, sometimes in approximately near proportion, misleads us, as if the speakers of two or three different languages lived here simultaneously mixed with each other.
-In fact, it is not so.
-If you put on the geographical map, for example, the place names of Bulgarish, Kurdish, Teutonic, and Old English origin and do not take into account those of them that are located in isolation among the place names of another origin, then the boundaries between clusters of toponyms look quite clear and, of course, they do not match with borders of administrative regions.
+Even though the distribution of place names between administrative units gives us a certain idea of their concentration, the presence of place names of different origin in the same region, sometimes in approximately near proportion, misleads us, as if the speakers of two or three different languages lived here simultaneously mixed.
+It is not so.
+When we plot place names of different origins on the map and ignore single toponyms in a cluster of a different origin, the boundaries between the clusters look quite clear and do not coincide with the boundaries of administrative districts.

-Of all the toponyms of days of yore in continental Europe, Anglo-Saxon make up more than one quarter.
+Of all the place names of days of yore in continental Europe, Anglo-Saxon make up more than one quarter.
 Their search has been promoted by the Google Map search engine, which suggests the location of similar place names in different parts of the world.
 Such assistance initiated the expansion of the area of toponymic surveys to the territory of Asia.
 The indicated Asian doublets of the Anglo-Saxon toponyms in Europe stretched out in the form of a chain, which displayed a certain regularity in their location.
 Searches for other Anglo-Saxon toponyms in this chain gave new additional material.
-In total, 125 Anlosaxon toponyms were discovered from the Urals to Sakhalin.
+In total, 145 Anlo-Saxon place names were discovered from the Urals to Sakhalin.
 Without a hint of technology, I would never have had the idea to look for Anglo-Saxon toponyms in Asia.
 Therefore I take this opportunity to thank Google Inc. for promoting scientific progress.

 However, toponymy not only helps determine the ethnicity of the creators of archaeological cultures and the routes of their migrations.
 A comprehensive analysis of clusters of toponyms attributed to any ethnic group opens up additional opportunities for reconstructing its history.
-And these opportunities are increasingly opening up for the researcher in the process of his work.
+And these opportunities are increasingly opening up for a researcher while working.

 If we compare approaches to the study of toponyms throughout history, it becomes obvious that now the greatest interest is in identifying their motivation, because it is motivation that allows us to identify traces of culture and mentality (ALPATOV V.V.
 2012:63).

-The cited author supports the obvious idea of systematizing motives according to the formula “basis – attribute – predicate”, which forms the core of the system.
-According to the basis, it is understood that what is nominated, the attribute is the name that nominates the basis, and the predicate establishes the connection between the basis and the attribute (ibid., 64).
+The cited author supports the obvious idea of systematizing motives according to the formula “basis – attribute – predicate”, which forms the system core.
+According to the basis, it is understood that what is nominated, the attribute is the name that nominates the basis, and the predicate establishes the connection between the basis and the attribute (Ibid, 64).
 Such “science-similar” will simplify the explanation of motivation, which can be found purely speculatively without the help of any formulas.
 Practical work with specific material can help you find patterns in motivation that are more important than formulas and allows you to come to the following conclusion:

 Semantic-motivational reconstruction in modern linguistics expands its tasks, which now include not only an explanation of the original meaning of the etymon but also the reconstruction of the entire nominative and cultural-pragmatic situation that contributed to the emergence of both individual words and entire lexical-semantic fields and their subsequent semantic development (BEREZOVICH E.L.
 2012: 69).